ArashAh/version_control_workshop/part-3.md

 ### Admin

 4. **Generate and update .gitignore:**
-    - These files and folders you added are some experimentations and raw data and you don't need to include them in your Git history, so we ignore them.
+    - These files and folders you added are some experimentation and raw data and you don't need to include them in your Git history, so we want to ignore them.
    ```bash
    touch .gitignore
    echo "admin-test.txt" >> .gitignore
    echo "raw-data/" >> .gitignore
    git status
    ```
+   - compare the result of git status with the one in step 3.
+   ❓ Can you think of potential things to ignore in a repo?

 5. **Update and commit while ignoring:**
    - Open `demo.txt` and add this sentence: “Input 1 to admin-br by admin”